Ignyita/College-Bus-Tracker/README.md

 - Java
 - Firebase (Authentication and Realtime Database)

-**Result**: Presents the outcome of the project, demonstrating successful driver and student interactions with the app.

 ## Conclusion

 The College Bus Tracking App demonstrates the practical application of technology to improve campus transportation.
 The team learned essential skills in Android app development, Firebase integration, and real-time data synchronization.
 The project's success not only achieves its aim of vehicle tracking but also equips the team with valuable experience for future endeavors.